 This infographic walks freelancers through how to calculate their hourly rate.
-It drills down deep into the process of freelancing, guiding readers through the intricacies of breaking out on their own in a visually engaging way.
+It drills down deep into the process of freelancing.
+It also guides readers through the intricacies of breaking out on their own in a visually engaging way.

 The visualization garnered 1,500 shares on Pinterest and a healthy amount of social media engagement.
-Because he is primarily a marketing one-man-band, Ryan puts a strong emphasis on finding creative ways to create unique, engaging content.
+Because he is primarily a one-man marketing band, Ryan emphasizes finding creative ways to create unique, engaging content.

 “I’m always thinking about more unique and interesting ways to engage my audience,” he tells us.
-He explains how, when making the point that working 35 hours per week offers optimum productivity, it added extra impact to integrate a visual representation of his argument.
+He explains how, when making the point that working 35 hours per week offers optimum productivity.
+Furthermore, it added extra impact to integrate a visual representation of his argument.

-There’s something about the way the graph illustrates the falling trend of productivity that brings his point home in a way that copy alone struggles to.
-His work is peppered with these kinds of examples.
+There’s something about the way the graph illustrates the falling trend of productivity that brings his point home in a way that copy alone can’t do.
+Also, his work is peppered with these kinds of examples.

 Using data visualization doesn’t mean you have to create the data visuals yourself.
-Datapine is a database software that helps users analyze data without the need for being a genius number cruncher.
-Their blog features a data visualization strand where they dive into the world of data presentation, looking at how it can be efficiently used, what it means, and even how it can be misused.
+Datapine is database software that helps users analyze data without the need for being a genius number cruncher.
+Their blog features a data visualization strand where they dive into the world of data presentation.
+Furthermore, they consider how it can be efficiently used, what it means, and even how it can be misused.

-Their blog also makes a good trade in “Top 10” infographics; using a simple word-cloud on chalkboard format, they add interest to what is, after all, a blog about data (no offense intended, we love data too)!
+Their blog also makes a good trade-in “Top 10” infographics.
+Also, it uses a simple word cloud in chalkboard format, adding interest to what is, after all, a blog about data.
+No offense intended; we love data too!

-Datapine shows us how the power of data visualization can also be used to mislead.
-They point to this example of how Fox News misrepresented a graph comparing people on welfare in the US to those in full-time work; while presenting reliable facts from the Census Bureau, Fox News used visuals to mislead.
+Datapine shows us how persons can use the power of data visualization to mislead.
+They point to this example of how Fox News misrepresented a graph comparing people on welfare in the US to those in full-time work.
+Although they presented reliable facts from the Census Bureau, Fox News used visuals to mislead.

-Online current affairs magazine Slate know how to use data visualization to weave a compelling story.
-Their infographic on the complex web of relationships in the Syrian conflict was a great way of making an eye-watering complicated affair tangible for audiences.
+Online current affairs magazine Slate knows how to use data visualization to weave a compelling story.
+Their infographic on the complex web of relationships in the Syrian conflict was a great way of simplifying an eye-watering complicated affair.

-The visualization used a grid of emoticons to break the various political relationships down into categories of friends, enemies and “it’s complicated.”
-Readers could use the handy grid system to cross-reference how different players in the civil war relate to each other; by clicking on each emoticon, a pop-up would offer a text summary of the each group’s role in the conflict.
+The visualization used a grid of emoticons to break the various political relationships down into categories of friends, enemies, and “it’s complicated.”
+Therefore, readers could use the handy grid system to cross-reference how different players in the civil war-related to each other.
+Also, a pop-up would offer a text summary of each group’s role in the conflict by clicking on each emoticon.

-The Slate data visualization was an ingenious way to show the contradictions of the situation, for example, the fact that the US and allies are friends with Iraq, despite the fact that Iraq is friendly with the Syrian government, who the US oppose… we told you it was complicated!
-But Slate’s Syria infographic made such complexities accessible to the average reader.
+The Slate data visualization was an ingenious way to show the contradictions of the situation.
+For example, the US and allies are friends with Iraq, even though Iraq is friendly with the Syrian government, which the US opposes.
+We told you it was complicated!
+But, Slate’s Syria infographic made such complexities accessible to the average reader.

 This infographic from Podio nailed it.
 We are all fascinated by how famous creative artists from history produced such fantastic work.
-By color coding the daily routines of great artists into a handy reference grid, it became easy to compare the routines of figures as diverse as Mozart, Dickens, and Banjamin Franklin.
+They color-coded the daily routines of great artists into a handy reference grid.
+By doing so, it is easy to compare the routines of figures as diverse as Mozart, Dickens, and Benjamin Franklin.

-The above visualization is an excellent example of how you can use data visualizations to tell a compelling visual story that can become a viral sensation.
-Just look at these share stats, courtesy of Buzzsumo:
+The above chart is an excellent example of using data visualizations to tell a compelling visual story.
+Furthermore, such a story could also become a viral sensation.
+Just look at these shared stats, courtesy of Buzzsumo:

 This example shows that when it comes to data visualization, the sky is the limit.
 Or, more specifically, the sun’s the limit.
 Energy research organization Austria Solar drew on their own USP to create a data visualization video that would be viewed over 100,000 views on Vimeo.

-The innovative tech company produced an annual report on special solar paper which only displayed its content when exposed to direct sunlight.
+The innovative tech company produced an annual report on special solar paper.
+But, the best thing is that this paper only displayed its content when exposed to direct sunlight.

-While this combination of data visualization, cutting-edge solar tech, and savvy press stunt is out of the budgetary reach of many marketers, it stands as an awe-inspiring example of the possibilities of data visualization to craft compelling stories that resonate with our sense of curiosity.
+This combination of data visualization, cutting-edge solar tech, and savvy press stunt is out of the budgetary reach of many marketers.
+However, it stands as an awe-inspiring example of data visualization possibilities to craft compelling stories that resonate with our curiosity.

-What do these examples tell us about how to boost our storytelling prowess through the use of data visualizations?
+What do these examples tell us about how to boost our storytelling prowess through data visualizations?

 If we look at the Ryan Robinson example, it’s the level of thought and detail that went into his freelancer rate calculation infographic that knocked it out of the park.
-Having carefully broken down the steps involved in calculating earnings, he set about presenting them in a visually engaging way, using beautiful artwork that helped turn his points into something tangible (and shareable).
-Consider using a free infographic creation tool like Visme or Canva to turn your content into a compelling visual story.
+After carefully breaking down the steps involved in calculating earnings, he set about presenting them in a visually engaging way.
+Furthermore, his use of beautiful artwork helped turn his points into something tangible (and shareable).
+Also, you should consider using a free infographic creation tool like Visme or Canva to transform your content into a compelling visual story.

-Slate took a famously complex subject (the Syrian civil war) with a high level of media interest and found an innovative way to offer insight for readers.
-The grid system they used to show political relations worked similarly as Podio’s creative routines graphics; using visual referencing to expose the relationships that exist in complex data.
+Slate took a famously complex subject (the Syrian civil war) with a high level of media interest and found an innovative way to offer insights for readers.
+The grid system they used to show political relations worked similarly to Podio’s creative routines graphics.
+Also, they used visual referencing to expose the relationships that exist in complex data.

-We hope these tips and examples have demonstrated how data visualizations can be used to craft compelling stories that take your marketing to the next level.
-The point is not to copy these examples, but to use them as a jumping off point for your content.
+We hope these tips and examples have demonstrated how data visualizations can craft compelling stories that take your marketing to the next level.
+The point is not to copy these examples but to use them as a jumping-off point for your content.

-Ultimately, success in marketing is about the unique stories you tell, and data visualization is a powerful way to make those stories come alive.
+Ultimately, success in marketing is about the unique stories you tell.
+Data visualization is a powerful way to make those stories come alive.